-To participate in this project, you, your family or the organization you represent will be responsible for providing the food that goes into the packs.
-Britepaths and/or the schools that need assistance are not able to provide the food for your group to put in the packs.
-If your organization does not have the funds to purchase these items, a great solution is to ask volunteers who are participating to each donate some of the items that are needed, and plan for the number of packs you can create based on the number of donations you expect to receive from group members.
-This is a great way for everyone to truly share in the effort to help others, and should help ensure that no one is asked to spend too much money.
+This project requires that you, your family, or the organization you represent provide the food that goes into the packs.
+Britepaths and the schools that need assistance are not able to provide the food for your group to put in the packs.
+If your organization does not have the funds to purchase these items, a great solution is to ask volunteers who are participating to donate the food items, and plan for the number of packs you can create based on the number of donations you receive from group members.
+This way, everyone can truly share in the effort to help others, and no one is asked to spend too much money.

 Community members can help us assist children in our partner schools in two ways:

-Donate Funds/Food: Support our Food4Thought Partner Schools by donating funds that we will pass on to them or making food donations.
+Donate Funds/Food: Click Here to Support our Food4Thought Partner Schools by donating funds that we will pass on to them.

-Create and Donate Packs: Purchase or collect the necessary food and assemble Food4Thought packs for kids, and we will help your organization get the packs to the school you want to assist, or to the school where the greatest need is.
-If your organization is interested in donating food and assembling Food4Thought packs, here is some helpful information to consider before you get started.
+Create and Donate Packs: Purchase or collect the necessary food and assemble Food4Thought packs for students.
+If your organization is interested in donating food and assembling Food4Thought packs, here is some helpful information to consider before you get started:

 Creating Food4Thought Packs

-You should plan for each pack you assemble to contain 10 items that will help kids have breakfast, lunch, dinner, a drink and a snack for Saturday and Sunday.
+- Each pack contains ten items: two each for breakfast, lunch, and dinner, a drink and a snack for Saturday and Sunday.

-All items that are donated or purchased for this project should be non-perishable, individual-sized food items that have not passed their expiration date (see suggested items below).
-Consider that some of the kids who will receive this food may be on their own during the weekend while their parents work, so it is very important to give them pop-top, ready-to-heat-and-eat containers.
+- All items that are donated or purchased for this project should be non-perishable, individual-sized food items that have not passed their expiration dates.
+Consider that some of the kids who will receive this food may be on their own during the weekend while their parents work, so it is important to give them pop-top, ready-to-heat-and-eat containers.
 They also need to be able to carry it home in their backpacks, so it is best to avoid cans or oversized packages.

-- The most expensive items that are hardest to get donated are the most vital ones: shelf-stable milk, Chef Boyardee or Hormel meals in the individual microwaveable cans with meat, and tuna/chicken & cracker snack packs.
-These items ensure that the kids get some protein each day, so please plan to include these items in your packs.
-These meals you are preparing truly may be the only food that the kids have that weekend!
+- The most expensive items, and the most rarely donated, are the most vital ones: shelf-stable milk, individual Chef Boyardee-type meals with meat and/or cheese, and tuna/chicken & cracker snack packs.
+These items ensure that the kids get some protein each day, so please plan to include them.
+These meals truly may be the only food the kids have that weekend!

-You will also need zip-lock bags for the food to be packed in.
-Gallon-size bags are serviceable, but we recommend the XL size ones for ease of packing and sealing.
+- You will also need zip-top plastic bags for the food to be packed in.
+Gallon-size bags are serviceable, but we recommend the two-gallon/XL size ones for ease of packing and sealing.

 What Goes In a Food4Thought Pack?

-- Chef Boyardee or Hormel individual-sized heat-and-eat meals with meat (i.e. SpaghettiOs)
+- Chef Boyardee, Campbell or Hormel individual-sized heat-and-eat meals with meat or cheese (eg. SpaghettiOs with meatballs)

-- Tuna or chicken and cracker snack packs (i.e. Bumble Bee or Starkist); consider that the larger meal packs can be large for the packs.
+- Tuna or chicken and cracker snack packs (eg. Bumble Bee or Starkist); consider that the larger meal packs can be too large for the packs.

-- Shelf-stable individual milk packs (i.e. Horizon or Hershey’s; Please no Yoo-Hoo)
+- Shelf-stable individual milk packs (eg. Horizon or Hershey’s—Please, no Yoo-Hoo)